 Athlete's foot is a fungal infection of the skin on the feet.
 It is very common - up to one in four people have athlete's foot at some point in their lives.
 Fungal germs (fungi) often occur in small numbers on human skin where they usually do no harm.
 However, if conditions are right they can invade the skin, multiply and cause infection.
 The conditions fungi like best are warm, moist and airless areas of skin, such as between the toes.

 Anyone can get athlete's foot.
 It is more common in people who sweat more, or who wear shoes and socks which make their feet more sweaty.
 Athlete's foot can also be passed on from person to person.
 For example, this may occur from walking barefoot in communal showers or swimming pools used by athlete's or swimmers.
 A tiny flake of infected skin from a person with athlete's foot can fall off whilst showering.
 It may then be trodden on by others who may then develop the infection.
 Once a small patch of infection develops, it typically spreads along the skin.

 By Falloonb on en.wikipedia, Public domain, via Wikimedia Commons

-Is athlete's foot serious?
+Can athlete's foot spread?

-The infection sometimes spreads to a nail.
+The athlete's foot infection sometimes spreads to a nail.
 This can be treated.
 However, it takes several weeks of antifungal tablets to clear the infection from a nail.
 Therefore, it is best to treat athlete's foot as soon as symptoms start.
 See the separate leaflet called Fungal Nail Infections (Tinea Unguium).

 - Clotrimazole: apply 2-3 times a day for at least four weeks.